 - You want to experiment and brew various styles of coffee

-- You prefer the cleaner and brighter flavour of paper-filtered coffee
+- You prefer the cleaner and brighter flavor of paper-filtered coffee

 - You want a coffee maker for travel or camping